michelcameroon/freakwan-dht-and-co2-sensoren-/README.md

 we need only th change 2 files sensor.py and wan_config.py.

 if it is a sensor with a I2C connection, we must chang a lot see sensor.py

+lilygo as access point

+see the file accesspoint.py